 The ability of a construction project to hurt people on the outside of the fence rarely is noted in many audits yet these general liability (GL) losses are often three to four times the cost of a workers compensation (WC) incident.
-So take the time and walk the entire perimeter of the project and look for these indicators:
+So take the time to walk the entire perimeter of the project and look for these indicators.

 Does the fence completely enclose the site?
 Unless it's a cattle range, it's reasonable to expect a fence surrounding the property.
 Anything less would be a bit negligent.
-Figure 1, which illustrates a fence that instills a hazard to the public.
+The following image illustrates a fence that instills a hazard to the public.

 This construction fence protects a site but instills a hazard to the public as a result.
 Notice the fence stand in front of the woman's foot.
 This creates a trip hazard.

-Lastly, as you walk make believe you have had too much too drink, it's dark and raining, and you are heading home.
+Lastly, as you walk, make believe you have had too much too drink, it's dark and raining, and you are heading home.
 Is there anything you can hit or trip over?
-The photo in Figure 2 was taken during a trip overseas.
+The following photo was taken during a trip overseas.
 That is a razor sharp edge of a steel beam left over the weekend in one of the prettiest cities in the world.
 David MacCollum, an expert in safety, calls these "armed hazards."